Andr\'e-Oort for a Nonholomorphic Modular Function: Ax-Lindemann Theorems

 \subsection{Almost Holomorphic Ax-Lindemann}

-In the case of $\chi^*$, some very basic results of the form of \ref{thrm:PilaAL} were proven in \cite{spence}, classifying the complex algebraic components that can exist within preimages of varieties.
-However, since $\chi^*$ is not holomorphic, we cannot `complexify the parameter' in the usual way to reach an analogue of the real semialgebraic version, \ref{cor:realAL}.
+In the classical situation, as we see above, the holomorphicity of the functions involved allows us to `complexify the parameter' to produce a complex algebraic set from a real algebraic one.
+Since $\chi^*$ is not holomorphic, there is substantial difficulty in attempting to complexify the parameter in the same way.
 While a real algebraic arc in $\uh^n$ is certainly contained in a complex algebraic component of $\uh^n$, there is no guarantee that this algebraic component remains within the preimage of the given variety $V$.
-Fortunately, it turns out that one can use a few tricks to get around this `complexification problem.'
+Fortunately, the simple shape of $\chi^*$ allows us to use some tricks to get around this problem.
+This subsection is dedicated to proving the desired Ax-Lindemann results for $\chi^*$.
+This is a crucial step towards our central Andr\'e-Oort result for $\chi^*$; most of the novelty in our proof of \ref{thrm:AOforChiStar2} lies in this nonholomorphic Ax-Lindemann result.